 A sculpture designed by Aristides Demetrios and is located near the Pacific War Memorial Dome.
 It symbolizes flame of freedom burning eternally, while commemorating the heroic struggle by the United States and Philippines to preserve freedom for future generations.
 It also stands as a reminder for all men to fight for the nation’s liberty.

-As I aim to sum this trip in simple three words, let this be my quote.
+To sum up this trip in three words, let this be my quote.

 I SHALL RETURN!